0xSero/partisia-docs/docs/dev-faq.md

 - **ZkContract: What does `sealing` a ZK variable do?**: Sealing the variable will prevent the owner of the variable from accessing the contents.
 This is mainly relevant when the contract transfers variables between users.
 - **ZkContract: What actions happens off-chain or on-chain?**: All actions in the public part of the contract happens on-chain, including those hooks that are exclusive to ZK contracts, such as `zk_on_compute_complete`, `zk_on_variables_opened`, `zk_on_attestation_complete`.
 The ZK computation itself happens off-chain on the ZK nodes.
 Secret shared inputs can either happen off-chain or on-chain, depending upon what the inputter prefers and is entirely transparent to contract developers.
 - **ZkContract: What can I store in variable metadata?**: All state serializable data can be stored as variable metadata, but not all types are supported by ZkRust.
-- **ZkContract: How large (in bits) can each secret-shared variable be?**: The goal is to support arbitrarily large secret-shared variables. but the largest currently supported bitsize is 127, due to various factors.
+- **ZkContract: How large (in bits) can each secret-shared variable be?**: The goal is to support arbitrarily large secret-shared variables. but the largest currently supported bitsize is 127.
 - **ZkContract: How does `ZkStateChange::start_computation` work?**: The `start_computation<MetadataT>(metadata: Vec<MetadataT>)` constructor initializes the contract's associated ZK computation.
 The `metadata` argument must contain the metadata intended for the resulting variables.
 Thus, if the ZK computation produces three variables, then the `start_computation` must have been provided with three pieces of metadata.
 - **ZkContract: Can I access secret variable data outside of the ZK computation?**: Secret variable data access is very restricted, and is only viewable in these cases:
     1. By everyone, when opened by the contract using `ZkState::OpenVariables`.
 The data will be available as a byte vec in `ZkClosed::data`.
 This is not possible for user inputs.